What is Incentive Compensation Management?

 - Ability to post queries from any territory, outpost, or home office

-- Better modeling capabilities for analysts
+- Better modelling capabilities for analysts

 - High-level automation of relevant data